AlexSabourinDev/cranberry_blog/StretchyReflections.md

 ![](StretchyReflections_Assets/HalfVector.PNG)

-We take the half vector and convert it to slope space and calculate our Gaussian at that point.
+We take the half vector and convert it to slope space and sample our Gaussian at that point.

 ![](StretchyReflections_Assets/GaussianPDF_SamplePoint.png)

-Finally, we multiply the result of our distribution to our light intensity and we're done!
+Finally, we multiply the result of our distribution by our light intensity and we're done!

 $$
 \begin{gather*}